Paul Daniels (rower)

-Paul N. Daniels (born June 4, 1981) is an American rower and Co-founder of Princeton CarbonWorks.
+Paul N. Daniels (born June 4, 1981) is an American rower.

 He studied at the University of Wisconsin and then in 2005 come to the UK to study an MSc Nature, Society & Env.
 Policy at St Anne's College in the University of Oxford.
 He is a former member of Oxford University Boat Club (rowing in the 2005 boat race) and St Anne's Boat Club.

 Daniels is an actuary working for Blenheim Capital Management.
 He has worked at Blenheim for some time and was previously an analyst at Blenheim.